BrainardLab/mQUESTPlus/README.md

 progams in the demos directory.
 These reprise a number of figures in the Watson paper as well as calculations illustrated by the Mathematica notebook that accompanies the paper.

+The paper describes two high level functions to access the core routines, QuestPlus and QpRun.
+The latter provides an illustration of how to customize the use of the core routines.
+Here there is no qpQuestPlus function, just a qpRun.
+The qpRun function, however, behaves the way the qpQuestPlus function would, so it serves both purposes.
+Use of the qpRun function is illustrated in demos qpQuestPlusBasicDemo, qpQuestPlusCSFDemo, and qpQuestPlusCircularCatDemo.

 Use "help mQUESTPlus" at the Matlab prompt to access the contents of the package, and then from you can click through to the routines in each subdirectory.